nealpalmer/UsbJoy/README.md

   - [SmartButton_R2](https://oshpark.com/shared_projects/OV1uAkH7) board order $1.70/3 boards ($6.80/12 boards)
 - A 3d-printer can make the UsbJoy board attach directly to the screw threads of one of the buttons.
 A couple of sample mount's source files are [here](https://makerworld.com/en/models/1602536-usbjoy-controller-mount-30mm-arcade-button).
 - An 3d printed [encoder spring](https://makerworld.com/en/models/1602721-rotary-encoder-rotary-friction-spring) makes the encoder much better for not spinning the robot wildly.
+- An [acrylic wheel](https://makerworld.com/en/models/1605249-encoder-finger-wheel) with finger holes for the encoder is very useful.
 - Testing for button functionality can be done in windows with the built-in "USB game controllers"->properties window to see the buttons that get pressed.
 NEED A PICTURE HERE!
 - You can extract a 3d model of the boards from kicad to use in your 3d cad system.
 Kicad: File->Export->STEP
 - digikey has all of the electrical components necessary (except for the LED and Arduino board).